FIWARE-TMForum/Business-API-Ecosystem/doc/installation-administration-guide.rst

 and CentOS 7.
 THESE ARE THEREFORE CONSIDERED AS THE SUPPORTED OPERATING SYSTEMS.

 .. note::
-    The preferred mechanism for the deployment of the Buseiness API Ecosystem is Docker as described in `Docker deployment guide <doc:docker-guide>`__
+    The preferred mechanism for the deployment of the Business API Ecosystem is Docker as described in `Docker deployment guide <doc:docker-guide>`__

 ------------
 Installation